Search

 Our Partners

-Secure, interoperable, and privacy-minded tools are often inaccessible and unusable for small community organizations and everyday civilians.
+Secure, interoperable, and privacy-minded tools are often inaccessible and unusable for small community organizations and everyday users.
 That’s where larger, well-resourced organizations or “stewards” come into play.
-Through our decentralized partnerships, we are leveraging our expertise and resources to demystify and adjust our tools and be more responsive to the communities they serve.
+Through our decentralized partnerships, we leverage our expertise and resources to demystify and adapt our tools to be responsive to the communities they serve.
 Because Save is open source, others can adapt the app to fit their needs.

-Over the past decade, we’ve conducted co-research with diverse communities worldwide to help us identify what critical features to add to our Save app.
-This research helped us to ensure the app is tailored to the communities who need it most.
-We intentionally developed Save as an open source application so that it can be modified by anyone to better adapt the features to their needs.
+Over the past decade, we’ve conducted co-research with diverse communities worldwide to identify critical features for our Save app.
+This research ensures the app is tailored to communities who need it most.
+We intentionally developed Save as an open-source application, allowing anyone to modify its features to better meet their requirements.

-Once we realized there was a need for Save within larger human rights NGOs, we partnered with Human Rights Watch to scope community needs, create personas, and adapt it for them, and ideally, other larger NGOs with similar needs.
-Save provides HRW with fully encrypted and self-hosted file transfer mapped to their archive for their international team.
-Partners like HRW act as our steward by using our tools and amplifying our guides and research with their communities, as well as sustaining the development of our work.
-Through collaboration, they help us adapt the tool and sustain our development work over time.
+Recognizing the need for Save within larger organizations, we partnered with international NGOs to understand community needs, create user personas, and adapt the app accordingly.
+Save provides fully encrypted and self-hosted file transfer mapped to archives for international teams.
+Our partners act as stewards by using our tools, amplifying our guides and research with their communities, and supporting ongoing development efforts.

 Archival institutions like the Internet Archive provide free access to decades of digitized historical records.
-Our Save app utilizes the Internet Archive as an optional public back-end in addition to connecting to private, secure, open-source servers so people have more control over who has access to their media collections.
+Our Save app utilizes the Internet Archive as an optional public back-end while also connecting to private, secure, open-source servers, giving users more control over access to their media collections.

-OpenArchive also unites the work of Creative Commons, Tor, and distributed secure servers like Nextcloud to offer at-risk groups more agency over their historical record by affording them secure transit, media authentication, pseudonymity, licensing controls, and the ability to choose where and how the media will be stored.
+OpenArchive unites the work of Creative Commons, Tor, and distributed secure servers like Nextcloud, offering privacy-focused groups greater control over their historical records by providing secure transit, media authentication, pseudonymity, licensing controls, and the ability to choose where and how their media is stored.

 Volunteers and In-Kind Support

 Volunteers and organizations that provide in-kind support are invaluable to the OpenArchive ecosystem.
-Global programs and educational institutions like Internews’ BASICS program , Outreachy, and the UC Berkeley School of Information provide us paid contractors who specialize in programming, research, user experience, documentation, graphic design, data science, marketing, and user advocacy.
+Global programs and educational institutions like Internews’ BASICS program, Outreachy, and the UC Berkeley School of Information provide us paid contractors specializing in programming, research, user experience, documentation, graphic design, data science, marketing, and user advocacy.

-Our volunteer-run advisory board is also instrumental in supporting our organization’s fundraising, communications and programmatic strategy.
+Our volunteer-run advisory board is instrumental in supporting our organization’s fundraising, communications, and programmatic strategy.